Summit Series: Legacy

 While Canada won the series, the Soviets earned the respect of fans and players alike.
 The Canadians went from scoffing at their antiquated equipment and strange training methods and practices to admiration for their talent and conditioning.
 Frank Mahovlich said, "give the Russians a football and they'd win the Super Bowl in two years."

+Soviet experts drew attention to a number of elements of the game that were not practiced by the USSR national team or were used rather poorly.
+In an interview with the Soviet Sportivnye Igry magazine, Vsevolod Bobrov called the Canadians' strong point the ability to focus and solve individual tactical problems, and the Soviet hockey players — collective tactics and teamwork of units.
+He also noted the difference between the Soviet and Canadian styles of goal shots.

 Many Soviet citizens believed that the outcome may have been different if Anatoli Firsov and Vitaly Davydov had not sat out the series to protest a coaching change.
 In response, some offer that Canada was without Bobby Orr and Bobby Hull, Orr due to his knee troubles and Hull due to the exclusion of Canadians playing in the World Hockey Association.
 These were arguably the best Canadian players at the time (along with Phil Esposito), so neither team had all of its greatest talent on the ice.
 The Soviet team had an obvious advantage of playing together year-round.
 Meanwhile, the Canadian team was picked and prepared in only a few weeks and most players were not yet in top shape when the series began.
 At the time, NHL players did not regularly train during the summer months, using the period for a holiday or other activities.

 According to IIHF historians, Szemberg and Podnieks, the Summit Series convinced Canadians that ice hockey was now a global game and that any one of the top national teams in the world could win the Olympic or World Championship titles.
-The Swedish national team coach Billy Harris (a former NHL player) later recalled that "the (Swedish) media would ask me, 'do you see even one Swedish player who could possibly have a chance in the National Hockey League?'
+Sweden national team coach Billy Harris (a former NHL player) later recalled that "the (Swedish) media would ask me, 'do you see even one Swedish player who could possibly have a chance in the National Hockey League?'
 I answered, 'No, I see 14 of them!'"

 The success of the Summit Series led the NHL to organize further exhibitions against top Soviet clubs, such as the 1975-76 "Super Series '76 This was followed by the inaugural Canada Cup "best-on-best" tournament in 1976.